codyc03/personal-projects/MentalHealthTracker/README.md

 There are currently no installation instructions.

 # Use
-Using of the program is demonstrated in the example video.
+Use of the program is demonstrated in the example video.

 # Comments
 This is not my most polished project, and there are a lot of things that I would go back and do